Best Mattress for Arthritis in 2026

 Frequently asked questions

-Based on our testing, we think the best mattress for arthritis is the WinkBed Plus.
-It's firm but not too hard, supports the neck, shoulder, knee, and hip joints, and keeps the spine aligned.
+Based on our testing, we think the WinkBed Plus is the best mattress for arthritis.
+It's firm but not too hard, supports the neck, shoulders, knees, and hips, and keeps the spine aligned.

-The best mattress for older adults with arthritis has support for joints and helps ease pain and pressure by keeping the spine straight.
+The best mattress for older adults with arthritis provides joint support and helps ease pain and pressure by keeping the spine straight.
 Many experts recommend memory foam or latex because of their ability to contour to the body and offer support and comfort.
-But the best choice for you will depend on many factors and personal preference.
+But the best choice for you will depend on many factors and personal preferences.

 If you have spinal arthritis, the sleeping position that best supports the spine and keeps pressure off it and your joints is on your back.
 Sleeping on your back allows the spine to relax in its most natural position, while sleeping on your side or stomach allows pressure to build under your hips, shoulders, knees, and neck.